hoppscotch/hoppscotch/README.md

  - Import cURL
  - Label requests

-🔌 **Web Socket**: Establish full-duplex communication channels over a single TCP connection
+🔌 **Web Socket**: Establish full-duplex communication channels over a single TCP connection.

  -  Send and receive data

-🔐 **Authentication**: Allows to identity the end user
+🔐 **Authentication**: Allows to identity the end user.

 **Types:**
  - None
  - Basic authentication using username and password
  - Token based authentication

-📢 **Headers**: Describes the format the body of your request is being sent as
+📢 **Headers**: Describes the format the body of your request is being sent as.

  - Add or remove Header list

-📫 **Parameters**: Use request parameters to set varying parts in simulated requests
+📫 **Parameters**: Use request parameters to set varying parts in simulated requests.

-📃 **Request Body**: Used to send and receive data via the REST API
+📃 **Request Body**: Used to send and receive data via the REST API.

 **Options:**
  - Set Content Type
  - Add or remove Parameter list
  - Toggle between key-value and RAW input Parameter list

-👋 **Responses**: Contains the status line, headers and the message/response body
+👋 **Responses**: Contains the status line, headers and the message/response body.

  - Copy response to clipboard
  - View preview for HTML responses

 _HTML responses have "Preview HTML" feature_

-⏰ **History**: Request entries are synced with local session storage to reuse with a single click
+⏰ **History**: Request entries are synced with local session storage to reuse with a single click.

 **Fields**
  - Label